SANTA22 - 16% off all orders

 You can water more often if you live in areas with hot weather because your soil will dry out faster.
 Reduce watering in winter because the succulent can lose its roots if the soil stays cold and wet for an extended amount of time.
 Make sure to protect from frost to prevent scarring.

-You can propagate crassulas by division, offsets or leaf cuttings.
-The easiest way is to propagate from a single leaf: placing the leaf into a succulent or cacti mix, then covering the dish until they sprout.
+You can propagate crassulas by division, offsets, or leaf cuttings.
+The easiest way is to propagate from a single leaf: placing the leaf into a succulent or cacti soil mix, then covering the dish until they sprout.